Community Environmental Programs

 Student Action for a Sustainable Future

-Student Action for a Sustainable Future is an award-winning program that engages grade 5-8 students from the Public and Catholic school systems in action projects that reduce classroom, school, and household greenhouse gas emissions.
+Student Action for a Sustainable Future is an award-winning program that engages students from the Public and Catholic school systems in action projects that reduce classroom, school, and household greenhouse gas emissions.
 Each project results in positive sustainability benefits in the areas of waste, water, energy, food, biodiversity and transportation.

 To learn more, view our